sdcondon/FlUnit/README.md

 ### Usage

-Create a (.NET 5) class library and add a reference to the FlUnit Nuget package, as well as the FlUnit.VS.TestAdapter package for discovering and running the tests in Visual Studio or via the .NET CLI.
+Create a (.NET 5) class library and add some references:
+- `Microsoft.NET.Test.Sdk` - to identify this as a test project
+- `FlUnit` - which contains the important stuff - the builder and test classes
+- `FlUnit.VS.TestAdapter` - the VSTest adapter package, so that the test platform knows how to find and run FlUnit tests.
-You'll also probably want to include an assertion library of your choice - the example code below uses Shouldly, for example.
+- You'll also probably want to include an assertion library of your choice - the example code below uses `Shouldly`, for example.
-Right now (because the adapter is just a hacked together prototype and doesn't deal with this for you) you'll also need to add Microsoft.NET.Test.Sdk.

 As shown below, tests are defined as public static gettable properties of public static classes, with the help of a fluent builder to construct them.
 More examples can be found in the [example test project](./src/Example.TestProject/ExampleTests.cs).